tim0git/terraform-aws-gameday-template/README.md

 `docker push <repo name>:latest`

-Once the container has landed in teh ecr fargate will deploy it.
+Once the container has landed in the ecr you can deploy with a forced update.

 Fargate will always deploy the container with the latest tag, so if you upload a new container make sure to force a new deployment in the console.